ixiaopan/blog/content/post/bias-variance-dilemma.md

 $$

-Okay, now we want to know how well this machine works on unseen data, which can be measured by **generalization loss**.
+However, our goal is to know how well this machine works on unseen data, which is known as **generalization**.
+The generalization loss is expressed as

 $$